Ivanka Trump posts photo of herself presenting can of Goya black beans, critics explode

 Photo comes after Democrats called for boycott

-Ivanka Trump, president’s daughter and a senior White House adviser, drew swift criticism on social media late Tuesday when she posted a picture of herself presenting a can of Goya black beans.
+Ivanka Trump, the president’s daughter and a senior White House adviser, drew swift criticism on social media late Tuesday when she posted a picture of herself holding a can of Goya black beans.

 “If it’s Goya, it has to be good,” she posted.
 She included the Spanish translation, “Si es Goya, tiene que ser Bueno.”

-The famous food company, which specializes in Latin cuisine and recipes, found itself at the center of the county’s ongoing “cancel culture” movement when Bob Unanue, its president, refused to back down after he praised President Trump last week at the White House.
+The famous food company, which specializes in Latin cuisine and recipes, found itself at the center of the country’s ongoing “cancel culture” movement when Bob Unanue, its president, refused to back down after he praised President Trump last week.
 Unanue, who is of Spanish descent, said the country is “truly blessed” to have a president like Trump.

 His praise for Trump prompted the left to call for a boycott and then Trump supporters retaliated and called for a “buycott.”
 Conservatives across the country have taken to social media to celebrate when Goya products are sold out inside supermarkets.